seth-dobson/artful-analytics.github.io/drafts/2020-05-30-charting-the-cmv-awareness-gap.md

-Using a secondary axis for a good cause
+Sometimes a secondary axis is OK

 Introduction
 ------------